 When using products such as Payment Links or Subscription Links, ensure you select the desired currency from the currency dropdown and add the amount in the selected currency.
 For example, if you want to charge $20 when selling in the international market, select USD in the Currency dropdown and enter 20 in the Amount field.

-Watch this video to see how to select international currency from the dashboard.
+Watch this video to see how to select the international currency from the dashboard.

 Once your customers have made the payment, the payment amount is converted to INR and settled to your Razorpay Payment Gateway (PG) account as per your settlement schedule.

 The exchange rate (according to the processing bank) on the date the payment was made is used to make the conversion.
-For example, a customer makes a payment of $10 on February 02, 2019 and your settlement schedule is T+7 business days for domestic transactions, where T being the date of capture of payment.
-Here, the conversion rate depends on the date the payment has been captured, that is February 02, 2019 when USD to INR was 70, that is $1 = ₹70.
+For example, a customer made a payment of $10 on February 02, 2019, and your settlement schedule is T+7 business days for domestic transactions, where T is the date of capture of payment.
+Here, the conversion rate depends on the date the payment has been captured, February 02, 2019, when USD to INR was 70, that is $1 = ₹70.

 ₹700 (minus tax and fees) is settled to your account on February 09, 2019, irrespective of the conversion rate on this date.

-FIRC/FIRS Certificate is a document which acts as evidence that you have received funds from a foreign country.
-The document is recognised as a proof that you may require in certain scenarios.
-For example, to get GST refunds, claim drawbacks from the government, or required by beneficiary banks for compliance purposes.
+FIRC/FIRS Certificate is a document that acts as evidence that you have received funds from a foreign country.
+The document is recognised as proof that you may require in certain scenarios.
+For example, to get GST refunds, claim drawbacks from the government, or be required by beneficiary banks for compliance purposes.

-Razorpay has a streamlined and improvised FIRC/FIRS flow to provide a better experience for all our international-enabled merchants on a monthly basis.
+Razorpay has a streamlined and improvised FIRC/FIRS flow to provide a better experience for all our international-enabled merchants every month.
 Whether you are a new user or an existing Razorpay user, obtaining the FIRC/FIRS certificate is quite simple.